Earlier this year I met the very lovely – and utterly compelling – Violet Fenn. It’s fair to say she’s one of my top internet crushes.

 Why should I feel embarrassed about writing smut?
 It’s a job like any other.
 No one asks Stephen King whether he regularly commits horrific murders, do they?
+All people are allowed to fight back against intruders that are threatening them so it’s not a murder if a person only fights back but a self defense.
 I’ve got a good imagination and sharp pencil, is all.
 I currently write short stories for the Kindle market, but have plans to take my erotica further (and darker) in the future.

 This all sounds wonderfully independent, but there are downsides.
 As I’ve already made clear, pleasing yourself work-wise often means that you have to compromise when it comes to income.
 To further complicate my personal situation, my husband has – at the age of forty – recently take voluntary redundancy from the civil service to start a new life as a composer of music and sound effects for computer games.
 Not the most stable of career moves, for sure.

 It’s certainly brought difficulties – I’m writing this post to the soundtrack of very loud and repetitive (artificial) gunfire, and having someone else around the house all day has certainly been a shock to the system (please God don’t let him realize how much time I spend on Pinterest).
 On the plus side, there’s nothing like looking at a rapidly-dwindling bank account to get your head down.